-He loves telling stories that help victims of violent crimes, holds those in power accountable and the more bizarre, “Florida Man” stories that are known to spark a conversation.
+He loves telling stories that help victims of violent crimes, hold those in power accountable, and the more bizarre stories known to spark a conversation.

 Before joining FOX 13, he was a weekday morning anchor and reporter for WCHS-TV in Charleston, West Virginia.
 He started his career in 2010 as a reporter and producer for WOWK-TV in Huntington, West Virginia while attending Marshall University.